AzadehJafariML/MarmoMind/README.md

-**MarmoMind** is an **agentic AI** that automates the data-handling and quality control stage (pre-preprocessing) that precedes the awake marmoset fMRI preprocessing pipeline used in our research group, published as:
+**MarmoMind** is an **AI agent** that automates the data handling and quality control stage (pre-preprocessing) that precedes the awake marmoset fMRI preprocessing pipeline used in our research group, published as:

    Zanini A, Dureux A, **Jafari A**, Gilbert KM, Zeman P, Bellyou M, Li A, Vander Tuin C, Everling S (2023). *In vivo functional brain mapping using ultra-high-field fMRI in awake common marmosets.* STAR Protocols 4(4):102586.

-   Version 1 of this agent handles detection, conversion, naming, logging, and quality control, the stage that feeds that pipeline.
-Future versions will implement the preprocessing and analysis steps described in the protocol directly.
+   Version 1 of this agent handles detection, conversion, naming, logging, and quality control, the stage that feeds processing pipeline.
+Future versions will implement the preprocessing and fMRI analysis steps described in the protocol directly.
+Please attention no real data is published here as the whole data and processing steps belong to Everling lab.

 # MarmoMind